playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 As we mentioned earlier, reactive forms have more features than the simple two-way (or even one-way) input binding!

-One of the features that's added with reactive forms is the concept of an input's state.
+One feature that's added with reactive forms is the concept of an input's state.
 An input can have many different states:

 - "Touched" - When the user has interacted with a given field, even if they haven't input anything
-  - Clicking on input
+  - Clicking on the input
   - Tabbing through an input
   - Typing data into input
-- "Pristine" - User has not yet input data into the field
+- "Pristine" - The user has not yet input data into the field
-  - Comes before "touching" said field if the user has not interacted with it any way
+  - Comes before "touching" said field if the user has not interacted with it in any way
   - Comes between "touched" and "dirty" when the user has "touched" the field but has not put data in
 - "Dirty"  - When the user has input data into the field
   - Comes after "touching" said field